cearls/timberland/README.md

 To assist with long-term caching, file hashing (e.g. `app.js?id=8e5c48eadbfdd5458ec6`) is enabled by default.
 This is useful for cache-busting purposes.

-## Components
+## Blocks

-A component is a self contained building block with its own template, scripts and styles.
-Each component corresponds 1 to 1 with the "Page Builder" flexible content field layouts.
-For example, the provided "Example" component has a flexible content field layout named "example."
-A component's css and js files get imported into the main css and js files.
+A block is self contained page section and includes its own template, scripts and styles.

 ```
   example/